Automated Patch Assessment for Program Repair at Scale: Experimental Results

 We now discuss the 6 cases that are falsely classified as overfitting by RGT assessment.
 They are classified into four categories according to the root causes and described in the first column in \autoref{tab:rq2-false-positive}.
 The second column presents the patch name, the third column shows the category of behavioral difference as defined in \autoref{tab:rgt-oracles}.
 The fourth column gives the RGT test set that contains the failing test and the last column gives a short explanation.

-\textbf{PRECOND} The patch from \textit{patch1-Math-73-Arja} is falsely identified as overfitting because RGT samples inputs that violate implicit preconditions of the program. \autoref{rq1-casestudy-math73-arja} gives the ground truth patch, the Arja patch and the RGT test that differentiates the behavior between the patches.
+\textbf{PRECOND} The patch from \textit{patch1-Math-73-Arja} is falsely identified as overfitting because RGT samples inputs that violate implicit preconditions of the program (\#F4). \autoref{rq1-casestudy-math73-arja} gives the ground truth patch, the Arja patch and the RGT test that differentiates the behavior between the patches.
 In \autoref{casestudy-math73-c}, we can see that RGT samples a negative number \textit{ -1397.1657558041848} to update the variable \texttt{ functionValueAccuracy}.
 However, the value of \texttt{ functionValueAccuracy} is used to compare absolute values (see the first three lines of \autoref{casestudy-math73-a}).
 It is meaningless to compare the absolute values with a negative number, an implicit precondition is that \texttt{ functionValueAccuracy} must be positive, but there is no way for the test generator to infer this precondition.

 This case study illustrates that RGT patch assessment may create false positives because the used test generation technique is not aware of preconditions or constraints on inputs.
-This confirms the challenge of Evosuite for sampling undesired inputs \cite{challenge-evosuite-icst13-Fraser}.
-On the contrary, human developers are able to guess the range of acceptable values based on the variable names and common knowledge.
-This warn us that a better support for preconditions handling in test generation would help to increase the reliability of RGT patch assessment.
+This confirms the challenge of Evosuite for sampling undesired inputs \citep{challenge-evosuite-icst13-Fraser}.
+On the contrary, human developers are able to guess the range of acceptable values based on variable names and common knowledge.
+This warns us that better support for preconditions handling in test generation would help to increase the reliability of RGT patch assessment.

-\textbf{EXCEPTION} Both \textit{patch1-Lang-7-SimFix} and \textit{patch1-Lang-7-ACS} throw the same exception as the one expected in the ground truth program: \textit{fail("Expecting exception: NumberFormatException")}.
+\textbf{EXCEPTION} Both \textit{patch1-Lang-7-SimFix} and \textit{patch1-Lang-7-ACS} throw the same exception as the one expected in the ground truth program: \textit{fail ("Expecting exception: NumberFormatException")}.

-However, these two patches are still assessed as overfitting because the exceptions are thrown from different function from the ground truth program.
-Per the introduction of behavioral difference $D_{exc\_loc}$ at \autoref{tab:rgt-oracles}, exceptions thrown by different function justify an overfitting assessment.
+However, these two patches are still assessed as overfitting because the exceptions are thrown from different functions from the ground truth program.
+Per the introduction of behavioral difference $D_{exc\_loc}$ in \autoref{tab:rgt-oracles}, exceptions thrown by different functions justify an overfitting assessment.

 RGT assessment yields two false positives when verifying exceptions thrown positions.
 This suggests that category $D_{exc\_loc}$ may be skipped for RGT, which is easy to adjust by configuring corresponding options in test generators.